adobe-research/Extract-AI/README.md

 ### Training with LoRA

-To run the Falcon-40B-Instruct model, please use below command:
+To run the Falcon-40B-Instruct model, please use the command below:

 ```shell
 export TRANSFORMERS_CACHE=[path where you want to store the model weights]